SaltwaterC/PasswordHash2/README.md

 > returns bool.

-PasswordHash2::test();
+php test.php

-> test method, added for convenience.
+> test script, added for convenience.
 Yells at you if you don't have
 > the system requirements.